OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-01.md

 ## 1 Thessalonians 1:10

-and to wait for His Son from heaven, whom He raised from the dead—Jesus, who rescues us from the coming wrath.
+and to await His Son from heaven, whom He raised from the dead—Jesus, who delivers us from the impending wrath.